-Pharmacy technician and student passwords are associated with a specific location; the pharmacist in charge must call the Centre to have an additional location added to, or removed from a pharmacy technician or student's account.
+Passwords associated with pharmacy delegates are associated with a specific location; the pharmacist in charge must call the Centre to have an additional location added to, or removed from a pharmacy delegate account.

 Note: If the Password Agreement is not completed and printed at the time the test is taken, it can be accessed later without having to retake the online test.
-In this circumstance, the Password Agreement would not be pre-populated and would need to be manually completed.

-Step 4: Fax the Certificate of Completion and the completed Password Agreement (Step 2) to the Centre at 1-877-272-6029.
+Step 4: Fax the Certificates of Completion and the completed Password Agreement to the Centre at 1-877-272-6029.
+Note: if you have trouble printing either of the certificates, we can confirm completion of the courses.

-- The Centre will process the application and contact the end-user to provide a Personal Identification Number (PIN) as well as further instructions on having the user account created; and - When the pharmacy is - connected to the Pharmacy Network applicants are contacted within 1-2 business days after the Centre receives this information; and - o not connected to the Pharmacy Network applicants are contacted closer to the date of the store connection.
+The Centre will process the application and contact the end-user to provide a Personal Identification Number (PIN) and further instructions on having the user account created; and